codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool LightingService uninstall](/Source/Images/screen6.png?raw=true)

 - ASUS Setup Tool in the momment is not fully compatible with the latest Aura Sync 1.07.84_v2
+- If `SET ASU SERVER` fails, reboot the system and try again.
+You may have to disable or uninstall the antivirus.

 ## Settings